-T'LOW Kind: Value.

-Prefix: Any scalar type or subtype T.

-Result type: Same type as T.

-Result: The lower bound of T.

-T'ASCENDING Kind: Value.

-Prefix: Any scalar type or subtype T.

-Result type: Type BOOLEAN

-Result: It is TRUE if T is defined with an ascending range; FALSE otherwise.

 T'IMAGE(X) Kind: Pure function.

-Prefix: Any scalar type or subtype T.

-Parameter: An expression whose type is the base type of T.

-Result type: Type STRING.

-Result: The string representation of the parameter value as defined in 5.7, but with the following differences.
-If T is an enumeration type or subtype and the parameter value is either an extended identifier or a character literal, the result is expressed with both a leading and trailing reverse solidus (backslash) (in the case of an extended identifier) or apostrophe (in the case of a character literal); in the case of an extended identifier or subtype and the parameter value is a backslash, the backslash is doubled in the string representation.
+Prefix: Any scalar type or subtype or representable composite type or subtype T. Parameter: An expression whose type is the base type of T. Result type: Result: Type STRING.
+The string representation of the parameter value as defined in 5.7.
+Result.
+The string representation of the parameter value as defined in 5.7, but with the following differences.
+If T is an enumeration type or subtype and the parameter value is either an extended identifier or a character literal, the result is expressed with both a leading and trailing reverse solidus (backslash) (in the case of an extended identifier) or apostrophe (in the case of a character literal); in the case of an extended identifier that has a backslash, the backslash is doubled in the string representation.
 If T is an enumeration type or subtype and the parameter value is a basic identifier, then the result is expressed in lowercase characters.
 If T is a numeric type or subtype, the result is expressed as the decimal representation of the parameter value without underlines or leading or trailing zeros (except as necessary to form the image of a legal literal with the proper value); moreover, an exponent may (but is not required to) be present and the language does not define under what conditions it is or is not present.
+If the exponent is present, the "e" is expressed as a lowercase character.
 If T is a physical type or subtype, the result is expressed in terms of the primary unit of T unless the base type of T is TIME, in which case the result is expressed in terms of the resolution limit (see 5.2.4.2); in either case, if the unit is a basic identifier, the image of the unit is expressed in lowercase characters.
-If T is a floating-point type or subtype, the result for the decimal point corresponds to the standard form generated when the DIGITS parameter to TEXTIO.WRITE for type REAL is set to 0 (see 16.4).

-Restrictions: It is an error if the parameter value does not belong to the subtype implied by the prefix.
+If T is a floating-point type or subtype, the number of digits to the right of the decimal point corresponds to the standard form generated when the DIGITS parameter to TEXTIO.WRITE for type REAL is set to 0 (see 16.4).
+If T is a one-dimensional array type or subtype whose element type is an enumeration type that contains only character literals, the result consists of the string representation of the given value with leading and trailing double quotes.
+Any double quotes in the string representation are doubled.
+If T is any other representable composite type or subtype (see 5.7), the result is the concatenation of a left parenthesis, the images of the elements of T separated by commas, and a right parenthesis.
+The image of an element Y of X is the result of calling Y'SUBTYPE'IMAGE(Y).
+If T is a one-dimensional array type or subtype whose elements are a mixture of character literals and identifiers and all of the elements of X are character literals, the result may follow the rule for character literal-only types, or it may follow the general rule for composites.
+The language does not define under what conditions which Restrictions: representation is used in this case.
+It is an error if the parameter value does not belong to the subtype resultations. implied by the prefix.
+It is an error if the prefix is a composite type that is not representable according to 5.7.
+Implementations may limit generated string length.